Tan family of Cirebon: Sugar barons

 The Tan family of Cirebon played a pioneering and significant role in Java's sugar industry until the Great Depression (1929–1939).
 The famous sugar mill of Loewoenggadjah was founded in 1828 by Kapitein Tan Kim Lin of Cirebon.
 This mill was inherited by his eldest son, Kapitein Tan Tiang Keng, his grandson, Majoor-titulair Tan Tjin Kie, then by his great-grandsons, Luitenant Tan Gin Ho and Tan Gin Han.

 By the 1880s, the Tan family owned a constellation of other sugar mills in addition to Loewoenggadjah, including Ardjosarie, Karangredjo, Krian, Mabet, Porwasrie, Soemengko and Tjiledoek.
 They were allied with the closely related Kwee family of Ciledug, owners of the Djatipiring and Kalitandjoeng sugar mills.

 The aftermath of the Great War (1914–1918) proved catastrophic for the Tan family of Cirebon.
 In 1922, they were forced to sell their main sugar mill, Loeowenggadjah, due to mounting debts.
 In 1926, Majoor Tan Tjin Kie's daughter, Tan Ho Lie Nio, was declared bankrupt.
 In 1931, both of her brothers, Luitenant Tan Gin Ho and Tan Gin Han were also declared bankrupt.
 Their Kwee cousins, descended on the female line from Kapitein Tan Kim Lin, fared better financially.
 Although forced by circumstances to sell their Djatipiring sugar mill in 1931, they maintained their political, social and economic prominence well into the 1950s.
+Many of the current descendants of the family no longer live in Cirebon.
+Many members moved to the Netherlands, the majority of whom now live in The Hague.
+Within Indonesia, several members of the family also moved to the nearby city of Bandung, and the current head of the family is Tan Tjin Hok, living under the surname 'Hermanto'.